GetStream/stream-chat-python/README.md

 - Update the version on setup.py
 - Commit and push to Github
 - Create a new tag for the version (eg. `v2.9.0`)
-- Create a new dist with python `python setup.py sdist`
+- Create a new dist with python `python setup.py sdist bdist_wheel`
-- Upload the new distributable with twine `twine upload dist/stream-chat-VERSION-NAME.tar.gz`
+- Upload the new distributable with twine `twine upload dist/*`

 If unsure you can also test using the Pypi test servers `twine upload --repository-url https://test.pypi.org/legacy/ dist/stream-chat-VERSION-NAME.tar.gz`